John Wick: Chapter 2: Plot

 John Wick infiltrates a smuggling compound run by Abram Tarasov, who is highly strung following the recent deaths of his nephew Iosef and brother Viggo at John's hands.
-(Note: As depicted in John Wick (2014)) There, he recovers his stolen Boss 429 Mustang and kills all of Abram's men in a violent rampage, but spares Abram himself under the promise of peace.
+(Note: As depicted in John Wick (2014)) There, he recovers his stolen Boss 429 Mustang and defeats all of Abram's men in a violent rampage, but spares Abram himself under the promise of peace.
 Returning home, he sends his Mustang off to be repaired by Aurelio and attempts to restart his life of quietude.

 That night, John is visited by the Camorra crime boss Santino D'Antonio, who, given John's brief return from retirement, is now seeking his services.
 John is bound by a "marker" (a medallion symbolizing a blood oath) with Santino, who had helped him complete the "impossible task" that allowed him to retire and marry Helen.
 Nevertheless, John refuses, prompting Santino to destroy his house with a grenade launcher.
 After surviving Santino's attack, he travels to the Continental Hotel in New York City, where Winston reminds him that the underworld has two unbreakable rules: no "conducting business" (i.e., assassinations) on Continental grounds, and honoring the marker.
 To avoid a death sentence, John reluctantly accepts Santino's marker and is tasked with assassinating Santino's sister Gianna, allowing Santino to claim her seat at the "High Table," a council of twelve high-level crime bosses in the underworld.
 Santino sends Ares, his mute bodyguard, to observe John's mission.

 In Rome, Italy, John makes his way through Gianna's coronation and finds her in her dressing room.
 Faced with certain death, she chooses to slit her wrists, after which he shoots her in the head to end her suffering and fulfill Santino's marker.
 While leaving the site, John is attacked by Gianna's bodyguard, Cassian, forcing him to flee to the nearby catacombs, where he is double-crossed by Ares, who intends to kill him to tie up loose ends on Santino's behalf.
 After killing most of Ares' henchmen, Cassian again pursues John, with the ensuing fight leading them into the Rome Continental, where they are stopped from "conducting business".
 John explains that he was forced to kill Gianna due to her brother's marker.
 Cassian, while understanding, tells him that he cannot let the assassination go unpunished, but promises to grant him a quick death.